Mad. Sq. Eats

 This boutique oyster catering company shucks the freshest oysters they can get their hands on.

 Formed by a group of lovers of good food, Turan evolved from a collective desire to let others taste the simple and unforgettable flavors of the authentic Italian gourmet tradition.
 Beyond the market, you can find them at their new restaurant, Pasta Shop, located at 234 Starr Street in Bushwick.

 Asiadogs are hot dogs with Asian-inspired toppings.
 They celebrate NYC’s diversity by incorporating flavors found in China, Korea,

 Vietnam, Japan, and more.

-Breads Bakery is a New York bakery which produces artisanal, handmade breads and pastries and has become a staple in Union Square.
-Its highly addictive chocolate babka was selected as “Best of New York” by New York Magazine and highlighted on TV shows such as the Today Show, Good Day New York and GMA.
+Breads Bakery is a New York City bakery that produces artisanal, handmade breads and pastries; it has become a staple in Union Square.
+Breads Bakery’s chocolate babka was selected as “Best of New York” by New York Magazine and highlighted on TV shows such as the Today Show, Good Day New York and Good Morning America.

 Nunu Chocolates creates handmade confections at its shop in Brooklyn, where people can sit with a glass of wine, frozen hot chocolate, coffee or craft beer and watch everything being made right on site.
 Its chocolate is single origin and sustainably farmed, inspired by the simple philosophy that the world is a better place when chocolate is involved.